 Brown and his colleagues are looking to stimulate nerve cell clusters only when beta waves are detected.

 The team tried the technique in 13 people with Parkinson's who had a particular problem moving too slowly while they were having surgery under local anesthesia to replace the battery in their existing DBS implant.
 Brown's team found that the reactive stimulation caused fewer speech disorders compared to conventional constant stimulation and was equally effective in fighting slow movements.

-"Problems with language are currently one of the most problematic side effects of standard DBS", he claims David Dexter at Parkinson's charity in the UK.
-"This can have a huge impact on quality of life."
+"Problems with speech are currently one of the most problematic side effects of standard DBS", he claims David Dexter at Parkinson's charity in the UK.
+"This can have a huge impact on the quality of life."